mchris86/TaylorSeriesCalculatorAssembly/README.md

-The code calculates and prints the sum of the Taylor Series for a given value of x and a number of terms n provided by user input.
+The code in MIPS assembly calculates and prints the sum of the Taylor Series for a given value of x and a number of terms n provided by user input.
 The implementation includes the functions fact, powerR, TaylorR, Taylor, and main.
 The code uses floating-point arithmetic to convert certain values from integer to float.